biocore/qiime/doc/scripts/extract_seqs_by_sample_id.rst

 **Description:**

-This script creates a fasta file which will contain only sequences that ARE associated with the supplied sampleIDs(-s), OR all sequences that are NOT associated with the supplied sampleIDs (-n)
+This script creates a fasta file which will contain only sequences that ARE associated with a set of sample IDs, OR all sequences that are NOT associated with a set of sample IDs (-n)

 **Usage:** :file:`extract_seqs_by_sample_id.py [options]`